-When people look for a “way in” to a particular field – an internship or first job – they often search for positions which promise the greatest prestige or financial reward.
+When people look for a “way in” to a particular field – an internship or first job – they often search for positions that promise the greatest prestige or financial reward.

 But there are other, more meaningful rewards to consider

-For one, a job that gives you an opportunity to learn can be worth doing, even if it doesn't pay well.
+For one, a job that allows you to learn can be worth doing, even if it doesn't pay well.

 Other more prestigious, well-paid positions will be available to you later, and the practical knowledge you gain from those early, poorly paid jobs will ultimately pay off for decades to come.

-The only position available when I applied at the campus health clinic was an hourly position in the basement.
+When I applied at the campus health clinic, the only position available was an hourly position in the basement.
 It was far removed from patients, and I was working for campus minimum wage (which at the time was a whopping $4.25 an hour) as a medical records clerk.

 It was here, in the lab, that I worked alongside a medical doctor turned lab technician from India who took me under his wing and showed me the ropes.